open-mmlab/mmpose/projects/rtmpose/README.md

 ### Pre-compiled MMDeploy SDK (Recommended)

-MMDeploy provides pre-compiled SDK to conduct inference with RTMPose projects.
+MMDeploy provides a precompiled SDK for Pipeline reasoning on RTMPose projects, where the model used for reasoning is the SDK version.
+For the tutorial of exporting the SDK version model, see [SDK Reasoning](#%EF%B8%8F-step3-inference-with-sdk), and for detailed parameter settings of inference, see [Pipeline Reasoning](#-step4-pipeline-inference).

 Env Requirements: